Blinken says WSJ reporter 'wrongfully detained' by Russia

 Emma Tucker, the Journal’s editor-in-chief, said it was “gratifying” and “reassuring” to learn of Blinken’s call with Lavrov because it shows the U.S. government is taking the case “right up to the top.”

-U.S. consular officials have requested a visit with Gershkovich, but no announcement of such access has been made.
-Officials said they were hopeful consular access could be arranged soon but could not speak to when that might happen.
+U.S. consular officials have requested a visit with Gershkovich and said they were hopeful consular access could be arranged soon.
+Russian Foreign Ministry spokeswoman Maria Zakharova said Wednesday the request is being considered and a decision will be made “taking into account existing consular practice and Russian legislation.”
+She gave no indication of when a decision would be made.

-Lawyers representing Gershkovich met with him in a Moscow prison on Tuesday for the first time since his detention.
+Lawyers for Gershkovich met with him in a Moscow prison on Tuesday for the first time since his detention.
 They said “his health is good,” according to The Journal.

 Rep. Mike Turner, chairman of the House Intelligence Committee, noted on Sunday that the government has advised U.S. citizens to leave Russia.
 “This is not unexpected, in that Russia is acting as an illegal state at this point.
 There are no laws or rules or no international norms that they are following,” Turner, R-Ohio, told CNN’s “State of the Union.”